elmahdi.co

 The Community

 A fundamentally important part of this entire process is the work done in relation with others.
 Connecting with those who have had similar expanded experiences helps to cultivate a vital network for peer-support.
-It allows us the profound experience of being seen, being heard, and being understood, which is essential for forming a supportive, empathetic community.
+It allows us the profound experience of being seen, being heard, and being understood — which is essential for forming a supportive, empathetic community.
+Soul-work can only be done alone, but it must be witnessed and held with others to become manifest.